 The Archives of the American Friends Service Committee holds the records of the organization, its work, and involvement around the world.
 Housed in AFSC’s central office in Philadelphia, Pennsylvania, the collection is carefully maintained for easy access.
-Since its establishment in 1929, thousands of researchers have utilized this collection in the development of dissertations, articles, books and documentaries.
+Since its establishment in 1929, the collection has been utilized by thousands of researchers in developing articles, books, documentaries, exhibits, and dissertations.

-More than just a collection of records pertaining to one organization’s history, the AFSC’s archive provides a unique and singular view of the social, political, and economic movements that shaped the 20th Century and are still relevant today.
+More than just a collection of records pertaining to one organization’s history, the AFSC Archives provide a unique and singular view of the social, political, and economic movements that shaped the 20th century and are still relevant today.

 1917 - 1930s

 AFSC was founded to enable Quakers and other young pacifists to serve during World War I, while being faithful to their commitment to nonviolence.
 After the war, AFSC volunteers engaged in reconstruction projects, feeding programs, and medical assistance in Germany, Russia, and Poland.
 At home in the U.S., AFSC worked to advance race relations, socioeconomic equality, and peace education.

 - Photographs, letters and reports from young aid workers in France during and after the war

 - An extensive collection of children’s art work (first gathered after World War I and which extends through nearly every major conflict of the 20th century)

 - Haunting accounts of famine relief in eastern and northern Europe

 - Personal stories from young participants in programs to promote peace issues and peace education during the 1920s and 1930s

 - Moving reports of hunger and relief in the coal fields of Appalachia in the 1930s